nadavmatalon/sudoku/README.md

 ##What is Soduko

-Here's a brief description of the game:
+For those who don't know it, Here's a brief description of the game:

 >__Sudoku__ is a logic-based combinatorial number-placement puzzle.
 >